 - Your user account

-How to begin using your relational table data
+Enable relational table data

 - Go to Data > Databases and associate the relational table you plan to use for personalization data to the SMS-enabled database.
 You may need to create or import a new relational table first.

-- Select Save & Calculate and then Submit when you are done.
+- Select Save & calculate and then Submit when you are done.
 Allow your query to complete; the run time will depend on the size and complexity of your query.

-Format the personalization tags
+Format personalization tags

 See the sample uses below for more examples.